-When the energy or chi of a house is obstructed due to clutter, the energy, health, and affairs of the inhabitants can suffer.
+When the energy or chi of a house is obstructed due to clutter, the energy, health, prosperity of the members of the household can be affected.
 Clutter creates stagnant energy.
 If you cannot move thru your home without being obstructed by clutter, the life force cannot flow properly either.
 This stoppage will indirectly affect your life.
 It can affect your emotional life, your mental state, and eventually your physical well-being.

 When clutter is found throughout the home, the element Earth is affected, which when found in large amounts, relates to the tendency to worry but to not follow through with decisions.
 Clutter is also related to instincts of self-protection and hoarding, and in general, feelings of insecurity.
-Clutter is a way of self-sabotaging on a subconscious level.
-It can also be a fear of intimacy, fear of success, or just fear in general.
+Clutter is a way of self-sabotaging on a subconscious level. .
 We often inherit clutter habits from our families, especially if a family has been thru hard times or a hard economic period.
 Also, one person in the household may have trouble with cluttering, which in turn, can affect the other persons in the home.
 In addition, many households these days, do not have enough storage space to put the items that they still can keep but don’t have the room.

 There are several main reasons to keep clutter; “just in case”, “past associations”, and “guilt”.
 Some feel a need for security by keeping an abundance of things around them.
 Others, have sentimental attachments to items that were given or gotten during certain relationships.
 Others feel like they cannot throw away certain gifts that relatives, loved- ones or friends got them out of committment.